 Given the popularity of the Ethereum main-net, several side-chains and "layer 2" have emerged.
 They provide a very similar architecture and can be "connected" to the Ethereum mainnet through "gateways" whose role is to transfer tokens from a network to another.

 The most central piece of what Unlock **is building is the "protocol" for memberships**.
 The protocol defines what locks and keys are, how to deploy the former or purchase the latter.
 A membership is represented by keys to a given lock.

 The protocol is implemented in the form of smart contracts.
 It is visible in our open source code under

 As we've seen above RPC calls are ways to interact with smart contracts.
 Unlock-js is a wrapper around these RPC calls to provide specific ways to interact with the smart contracts.
 The code can be found in our code repository under

 We are building several products at the front-end level with different purposes.

 The dashboard is to a tool for creators and consumers.
 For creators it provides a way to deploy or update locks, view key owners, as well as withdraw funds from the locks.
 For consumers, it provides a "keychain" which lets them view all of their keys, the related information, as well as sell or cancel them.

-Tickets is an application which lets event organizers sell tickets to their event in the form of keys to a lock.
-Organizers can create an event, attendees can purchase keys and the organizers can then check the validity of these keys at the event itself.
+Tickets is an application that lets event organizers sell tickets to their event in the form of keys to a lock.
+Organizers can create an event, attendees can purchase keys and, the organizers can then check the validity of these keys at the event itself.

-Even though we believe that most people will eventually use a wallet themselves, there is a strong need in today's market for a convenience layer which lets consumers interact with locks without having to know (or care) about their private keys, gas fees, or Ethereum as a currency.
+Even though we believe that most people should eventually own a wallet themselves, there is a strong need in today's market for a convenience layer that lets consumers interact with locks without having to know (or care) about their private keys, gas fees, or Ethereum as a currency.
 Our convenience is similar to an Ethereum wallet for the Unlock ecosystem.
-It lets users purchase keys using their credit/debut cards, only for applicable locks.
+It lets users purchase keys using their credit or debit cards, only for applicable locks.